simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 2. **Disconnect 1 grid and restart**: Should use last config, show warnings, connected grid flashes
 3. **Disconnect both grids and restart**: Should use last config, show warnings, no flashes
 4. **Hot reconnect while running**:
-   - **IMPORTANT**: Stop the sequencer first for automatic detection
+   - **IMPORTANT**: Stop the MIDI clock first for automatic detection
    - OR: Plug in the grid(s) and send MIDI stop to trigger detection
-   - With sequencer stopped: **Automatic detection** happens within 1-2 seconds
+   - With MIDI clock stopped: **Automatic detection** happens within 5 seconds (hotplug or periodic polling)
-   - **Watch for the LED flash** - this confirms the grid was detected
-   - With sequencer running: Hotplug is disabled, must send MIDI stop
+   - With MIDI clock running: Hotplug and periodic maintenance disabled, must send MIDI stop
-   - Check logs for: "🔌 Hotplug detected but sequencer is running - rediscovery disabled"
+   - Check logs for: "🔌 Hotplug detected but MIDI clock is running - rediscovery disabled"
    - Grid immediately starts working after detection - buttons and LEDs active

 ## Technical Notes